Back mode

 # Signature

-Pledg will create a secret key for the merchant, and the merchant will use it to check the signature following these steps.
+Pledg will create a secret key for the merchant, and the merchant will use it to check the signature following those steps:

-Here are the notification keys used to calculate the signature:
+Here are the notification keys used to calculate the signature(=hash):

 • created_at